top of page

 7. Summer Science Program

 If you have a budget to spend for a great summer program and would like to try out MIT-hosted courses in different locations across the U.S., then the Summer Science Program (SSP) is a great choice for you.
-While this is still a competitive program, given that there is a fee component, there is a slightly better chance of a candidate being selected (if they are non-financial aid applicants).
+While this is still a competitive program, given that there is a fee component, there is a slightly better chance of a candidate being selected (if they are non-financial aid applicants), making it a worthwhile investment similar to MIT summer camps.

 This 6-week program is co-sponsored by MIT and offered at locations in Colorado, New Mexico, and Indiana.
 The curriculum is organized around a central research project in either Astrophysics, Biochemistry, or Genomics.
 In the Astrophysics program, each team of three students determines the orbit of a near-earth asteroid (minor planet) from direct astronomical observations.
 In the Biochemistry program, each team designs a small molecule to inhibit an enzyme from a fungal crop pathogen.
 In the Genomics program, each team builds a bioreactor to stimulate the evolution of antibiotic resistance in E. coli, then analyzes its DNA for mutations.